electronifie/meteor-pages/README.md

 Meteor Pages
 ============

+**NOTE**: This if a fork of [James Daab's meteor-pages](https://github.com/alethes/meteor-pages) with a few performance enhancements.
+Please refer to that page for the latest documentation and examples.
+Examples have been removed from this fork.

 State of the art, out of the box Meteor pagination
 --------------------------------------------------
 Live demos:

 Basic usage - [http://pages.meteor.com/](http://pages.meteor.com/)